MustafaGuldiken/bert-bart-t5-tr-summarizer/README.md

 LLMs BERT-BART-T5 models used.
-Models are taken from HuggingFace and fine-tuned This is a turkish summarizer uses texts scrapping from internet
+Models are taken from HuggingFace and fine-tuned This is a summarizer uses texts scrapping from internet with basic interface